anngroong/podcasts/content/episode/394-hrant-mikaelian-aliyev-new-demands-on-armenia-fall-of-syria-georgia-post-election-unrest-civil-contract-disobedience.md

 ## Remembering the 1988 Earthquake in Spitak, Armenia

-"Ils sont tombés, sans trop savoir pourquoi"— Charles Aznavour’s poignant lyrics remind us of the tragedy that united Armenians after the devastating Spitak earthquake on December 7, 1988.
+"Ils sont tombés, sans trop savoir pourquoi" — Charles Aznavour’s poignant lyrics remind us of the tragedy that united Armenians after the devastating Spitak earthquake on December 7, 1988.
 Last week marked 36 years since the catastrophe that claimed tens of thousands of lives and rallied Armenians worldwide, with Aznavour leading global relief efforts through concerts and the Aznavour Foundation.

 Yet the scars of Spitak endure, as the government failed to fully utilize diaspora support, leaving the earthquake zone still not fully rebuilt.
 Remembering this tragedy should inspire unity today, urging Armenia’s leaders to rally Armenians globally to rebuild and strengthen the nation.

 Let’s use this week to reflect on how each of us has a role in rebuilding Armenia.

-## Aliyev “New” Demands
+## Aliyev's “New” Demands

 The latest in the saga of the so-called “negotiations”...